ataeiamirhosein/paypart/README.md

-# paypart
-iran payment method
+# paypart [an iranian payment method for your business]

 imagine that you have a website